royandugu/BIL--Unity-Project-scriptdumps/README.md

 ## To-Do<br>
+1. Understand the binary tree working
-1. Start the conversation tree in Update in Renderers
+2. Start the tree in update of scene
+3. How to make clickable texts and then find which one the user clicked